emcangi/bluejay/README.md

 ## Installation

-Jay is currently up-to-date with Julia 1.8.5.
+bluejay is currently up-to-date with Julia 1.8.5.
 It will likely work with newer versions, but it has not yet been tested.

 At this time, there are no compiled binaries.
 The model is provided as a collection of modules (under the Photochemistry module) and related scripts.
 To install, simply ensure that Julia is installed in the location of your choice, and fork the repo.
 The root directory of the model must contain: